trustsoft/TrustSoft.Conditions/README.md

 --------------------------

 The following checks are available.
-New checks can easily be made by creating a extension method.
+New checks can easily be made by creating an extension method.

 For object: